ChrisDeFreitas/guitarjoe/README.md

 # GuitarJoe
 GuitarJoe is a web based tool that allows you to visually explore the guitar fretboard, scales, chords, intervals and notes.
 The current version is a proof of concept.

 The application is published to the web through GitHub Pages.
 I plan to leave it publicly accessible until it wears out its GitHub welcome.
-So you can use it via the GitHub.io link that publishes the ./docs folder for public access:  https://chrisdefreitas.github.io/guitarjoe
+So you can use and share it via the GitHub.io link that publishes the ./docs folder for public access:  https://chrisdefreitas.github.io/guitarjoe

 The goal was to create a tool that would make guitar theory accessible while practicing.
-I was going crazy taking notes and diagraming chords, scales and intervals: I needed a tool to facilitate my understanding so I could focus on the guitar instead of managing scraps of information.
+I was going crazy taking notes and diagramming chords, scales and intervals: I needed a tool to facilitate my understanding so I could focus on the guitar instead of managing scraps of information.
 This application has successfully reduced my hair loss--I hope it has the same effect on you!

 The name is based on the slang "Joe Workie," a synonym for construction worker.
 At the tender age of 12 it felt like one of those adults terms I had to learn--it wasn't.
-But in this context, GuitarJoe does the heavy lifting of translating music theory to the guitar fretboard.
+In this context, GuitarJoe does the heavy lifting of translating music theory to the guitar fretboard.

 ## Music Theory
-The data is taken from Wikipedia and verified against other online sources.
+I am not a musician (I tell my daughter that I'll be ready to play in a band around the age of 90).
+So the data is taken from Wikipedia and verified against other online sources.
 The Blues Heptatonic scale has different representations by online sources, so it is debatable.
+Please forward any discrepancies to me.

 ## Technical Notes
 - The entire application is contained within the single web page; the application does not require an external server.
 The only external link (I am aware of) is to the <a href='https://fonts.google.com/?query=Robert+Leuschke/' target='_new'>Fuggles Google Font</a> used in the header.
 So one could use the ./docs folder on any webserver.
 - The logic of the application resides in <a href='https://github.com/ChrisDeFreitas/guitarjoe/blob/main/src/guitar_lib.js'>guitar_lib.js</a>--the code should be readable by non-techies so  feel free to review/use/suggest changes.
 I created the library's test suite as I initially built the library, so it will not test all functionality, only the complex bits.
 - In terms of security, the application currently does not store or access browser data.
-The futrue plans include saving/restoring application state using <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage'>HTML5 Local Storage</a>--but that is way in the future.
+The future plans include saving/restoring application state using <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage'>HTML5 Local Storage</a>--but that is way in the future.
 - The application is a standard <a href='https://create-react-app.dev/'>Create React App</a>, except the ./build folder is renamed to ./docs to work with <a href='https://pages.github.com/'>GitHub Pages</a>.
 See <a href='https://create-react-app.dev/docs/advanced-configuration'>BUILD_PATH environment variable</a> for info on that redirection.